veeCan54/03-SplitHorizonDNS/README.md

 The private hosted zone can be accessed only from the VPC it is associated with so make sure this is set correctly.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step8-privateHostedZone.png)
 # Step8:
 In this zone create a CNAME record pointing www to the static website URL for the employee website.
-Setbthe TTL to be 60 sec
+Set the TTL to be 60 sec.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step7-CNAMERecord.png)
 # Step9:
 Connect to the EC2 instance and access the endpoint.
 This time it resolves to the internal website.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step8-EC2AfterPrivateZone.png)
-Both commands give the same results
+Both commands produce the same results:
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step8-Ec2AfterPrivatezone2.png)
 Go back to the external browser and test it out, nothing has changed here.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step9-Corporate.png)